AA/PPS 02.02.30 - Undergraduate Academic Advising Policy

 STUDENT ADVISING APPEALS PROCEDURE

-- Supervisors or directors of the advising centers will investigate student allegations of inaccurate or misadvising, report their findings, and communicate their recommendation to the appropriate college dean or representative and to the student.
+- Directors of Academic Advising will investigate student allegations of inaccurate or misadvising, report their findings, and communicate their recommendation to the appropriate college dean or representative, to the AVPATT, and to the student.
 Students will have the right to appeal such recommendations to the appropriate college dean, whose decision is final.

 FUNDING OF ADVISING SERVICES